MetaMask/mm-docs-v2/wallet/reference/provider-api.md

 window.ethereum.isConnected(): boolean;
 ```

-Returns `true` if the provider is connected to the current chain, and `false` otherwise.
+Returns `true` if the provider is connected to the current chain.

-If the provider isn't connected, the page must be reloaded for connection to be re-established.
+If the provider isn't connected, the page must be reloaded to re-establish the connection.
 See the [`connect`](#connect) and [`disconnect`](#disconnect) events for more information.

 :::note